ankurp/Dollar/README.md

 ### `second`

-Returns the second element in the array and terminated the chain
+Returns the second element in the array and terminates the chain

 ```swift
 var chain = $.chain([1, 2, 3, 4])